No Surprises: Music and lyrics

-"No Surprises" features electric guitar (inspired by the Beach Boys' "Wouldn't It Be Nice"), acoustic guitar, glockenspiel and vocal harmonies.
+"No Surprises" is in the key of F major.
+It features electric guitar (inspired by the Beach Boys' "Wouldn't It Be Nice"), acoustic guitar, glockenspiel and vocal harmonies.
 Yorke identified the subject of the song as "someone who's trying hard to keep it together but can't".
 The lyrics seem to portray a suicide or an unfulfilling life, and dissatisfaction with contemporary social and political order.
 Some lines refer to rural or suburban imagery.
 The gentle mood contrasts with the harsh lyrics, and Yorke described the song as a "fucked-up nursery rhyme".
 The journalist Sam Steele wrote, "Even when the subject is suicide ... [the] guitar is as soothing as balm on a red-raw psyche, the song rendered like a bittersweet child's prayer."

 One of the key metaphors is the opening line, "a heart that's full up like a landfill".
 Yorke said the song "stems from my unhealthy obsession of what to do with plastic boxes and plastic bottles ...
 All this stuff is getting buried, the debris of our lives.
 It doesn't rot, it just stays there.
 That's how we deal, that's how I deal with stuff, I bury it."
 According to Yorke, American audiences reacted passionately to the lines "bring down the government / they don't speak for us" during Radiohead's 2003 tour.

 Release

 "No Surprises" was released as the fourth single from OK Computer in 1998 and reached number four on the UK singles chart.
-In the United States, it was serviced to modern rock radio on 27 April 1998.
-In 2008, it was included in Radiohead: The Best Of.
-An early version with different lyrics was included in the 2017 OK Computer reissue OKNOTOK 1997 2017.
-As of 2025, "No Surprises" was Radiohead's most streamed song after their debut single, "Creep", with more than 1 billion streams.
+In the US, it was serviced to modern rock radio on 27 April 1998.
+As of March 2025, "No Surprises" was Radiohead's most streamed song after their debut single, "Creep", with more than 1 billion streams.

 In October 2011, NME named "No Surprises" the 107th-best track of the preceding 15 years.
 In 2020, the Guardian named it the 29th-greatest Radiohead song, writing: "Can a radical conscience coexist with suburban comforts, 'No Surprises' asks?
 For all that it soothes, this one is pessimistic."

+In 2008, "No Surprises" was included in Radiohead: The Best Of.
+An early version with different lyrics was included in the 2017 OK Computer reissue OKNOTOK 1997 2017.
+More early versions were released on the 2019 compilation MiniDiscs [Hacked].
+According to NME, these versions begin as a more upbeat ballad in the style of Radiohead's 1995 album The Bends, with an extended guitar outro, and progress to a "grandiloquent lullaby".